learninglab-dev/the-resources/data/work/mk/workbook.md

 - posters
 - videos

-### THE TOOLS
+### THE TOOLSthe tools
 all the things we need. and some we don't.

 #### theWorkflow
 - live logs and data feeds,
 - initial deliverables,
 - airtable and schedules,
 - advanced deliverables,
 - views,
 - curation,
 - auto-edits

 #### slack2airtable